 Cut a sheet of particle board to the countertop’s measurement using a circular saw.
 Leave a one-inch allowance for the Formica edges that does touch the wall.
 Cut strips of particleboard measuring four inches wide and with the length of the edges.
 Glue the strips to the underside of the particleboard along the borders, and attach 1¼-inch wood screws.
 Sand the edges for a smoother effect.

 Step 2 - Lay the Formica Laminate

 Lay the Formica flat on an even surface then mark the measurements of the countertop on it.
 Leave an allowance of ½-inch at the edges of each side.
 Place a 2x4-inch lumber sheet underneath the laminate aligning the tops.
 Fasten the sheet tightly to the lumber.

 Step 3 - Countertop Sidings

 With a trim router, cut the sheet along the lines.
-Cut side strips about 1½ inches in width and 1 inch in length for the sidings of the countertop.
+Cut side strips about 1½ inches in width and one inch in length for the sidings of the countertop.